Parents’ Guide to Supporting the College Admissions Process

 Most selective colleges in the United States practice holistic admissions, which means they use a variety of factors to determine whether a student will be admitted to their college.
 These factors can include:

-• the student’s GPA
+• student’s GPA

 • extracurricular activities and leadership